Turtle Beach sees boost in headset demand as gamers play during the pandemic

 GamesBeat: Do you feel like people are replacing headsets that didn’t work, or are they just getting them for the first time?
 Are they using them for work?
 What’s some of the user feedback you’re hearing?

 Stark: It’s a bit hard to judge, but I would say that given the strong increase in demand, it’s coming from all of the above.
 It’s typically less headsets that don’t work or break.
 What happens is people upgrading their headsets, getting the next better one.
 Moving up from earbuds or a passive headset to an amplified headset, or from an amplified headset to a wireless headset.
-One thing we’ve always done well is–almost in $20 increments, you can get a lot more functionality.
+One thing we’ve always done well is — almost in $20 increments, you can get a lot more functionality.
 The upgrading of headsets among the active installed base of users has always been the primary driver of market sales every year.
 It’s not new gamers.

 Now, in this environment there might actually be some new gamers who are coming in, or new headset users.
 Nintendo’s Animal Crossing, for example, has voice chat.
 That could be attracting headset users.
 The other thing is that we’ve seen guidance for not sharing headsets.
 It’s also possible that kids in a home where they were sharing a headset are now wanting to get their own headsets.
 That could be one of the drivers.
 And then the last thing is, we’ve definitely heard anecdotally that people are actively using our gaming headsets for their at-home learning, videoconferencing with teachers, and working from home.